 How to make The Best Chili

-Start by heating vegetable oil or ghee in a medium-sized pot, then brown the beef.
+- Start by heating vegetable oil or ghee in a medium-sized pot and browning the beef.
 Remove the meat from the pot so you can saute the other vegetables.

-Saute the onions and red bell peppers until soft and just starting to brown.
-I like red bell peppers in my chili, but feel free to use green bell peppers or whatever you have on hand.
+- Saute the onions and red bell peppers until soft and just starting to brown.

-Let the chili simmer for about 30 minutes, to let all the flavors combine.
-Then add the cooked red beans and cook for another 10 minutes.
+- Let the chili simmer for about 30 minutes so all the flavors can combine.
+Add the cooked red beans and cook for another 10 minutes.
 Enjoy!

 Serving suggestions: Rosemary Polenta cornbread.